cstBipBop/MGSV-dictionary-generator/README.md

 Script location: main\decipher.lua

+Note: The first run of the script may fail due to anti-viruses scanning the exe.
+Just run it again if it crashes and it should no longer happen.

 ## Input options (e.userInput):

-method{ -- set desired attack method to true and others to false
+method={ -- set desired attack method to true and others to false

   dictionaryAttack = boolean,